teo-tsirpanis/Farkle/designs/7.0/parser-api.md

 ### High-level parsers

 The `IParser` interfaces are pretty limited and support only parsing text.
 To provide the customization features that Farkle 6 offered, we define `CharParser<T>`, the direct replacement of `RuntimeFarkle<T>`.
-It provides the following functionality on top of `IParser`:
+By assuming some more things about how it is implemented, `CharParser<T>` provides the following functionality on top of `IParser`:

 * Guarantees that the parser is backed by a `Grammar` and supports getting it without querying the `IGrammarProvider` service interface from the parser.
 * Supports changing the parser's tokenizer.